bminer/node-twilio-api/README.md

 ## Install

 This project is in an **alpha** stage.
-Placing and receiving calls should now be working, but these features are an their infantcy. **Do NOT use in production environments yet!
+Placing and receiving calls should now be working, but these features are an their infantcy.
+Call recording and conferences have not yet been tested.
+**Do NOT use in production environments yet!
 Use at your own risk!**

 `npm install twilio-api`